 Despite pressures to reduce healthcare delivery costs, IT overspending within hospitals is rampant.
 NPI explores how the profound transformations happening across the industry are contributing to this issue, and provides examples of vertical-industry IT vendors with which overspending can easily happen.

-These changes are happening alongside a force that’s upending virtually every industry in the marketplace – digital transformation (think Amazon, Uber, NetFlix, etc.).
 One example of how this impacts healthcare providers is the need to consider technologies that advance care delivery beyond the traditional office visit.
 According to business consulting firm West Monroe Partners, more than 90 percent of healthcare customers take advantage of mobile apps when offered, and 80 percent prefer mobile to a traditional office visit.
 Wearable health-tracking devices, advances in artificial intelligence and data analytics, and accelerated adoption of the cloud are allowing healthcare providers to deliver remote quality care.

 As these trends and pressures evolve, IT buying teams in the healthcare provider industry – especially hospitals – find themselves in a tough position.
 Keeping pace may require more IT spending, but tight budgets mean it’s more important than ever to get maximum value at minimum cost for every IT purchase and renewal.